Ohio: Northwest Territory

 The United States created the Northwest Territory under the Northwest Ordinance of 1787.
 Slavery was not permitted in the new territory.
-Settlement began with the founding of Marietta by the Ohio Company of Associates, which had been formed by a group of American Revolutionary War veterans.
+Settlement began with the founding of Marietta, Ohio, by the Ohio Company of Associates, which had been formed by a group of American Revolutionary War veterans.
 Following the Ohio Company, the Miami Company (also referred to as the "Symmes Purchase") claimed the southwestern section, and the Connecticut Land Company surveyed and settled the Connecticut Western Reserve in present-day Northeast Ohio.
 Territorial surveyors from Fort Steuben began surveying an area of eastern Ohio called the Seven Ranges at about the same time.

 The old Northwest Territory originally included areas previously known as Ohio Country and Illinois Country.
 As Ohio prepared for statehood, the Indiana Territory was created, reducing the Northwest Territory to approximately the size of present-day Ohio plus the eastern half of the Lower Peninsula of Michigan and the eastern tip of the Upper Peninsula and a sliver of southeastern Indiana called "The Gore".
 The coalition of Native American tribes, known as the Western Confederacy, was forced to cede extensive territory, including much of present-day Ohio, in the Treaty of Greenville in 1795.

 Under the Northwest Ordinance, areas could be defined and admitted as states once their population reached 60,000.
-Although Ohio's population was only 45,000 in December 1801, Congress determined that it was growing rapidly enough and accelerated the process via the Enabling Act of 1802.
+Although Ohio's population was only 45,000 in December 1801, the United States Congress determined that it was growing rapidly enough and accelerated the process via the Enabling Act of 1802.
 In regard to the Leni Lenape natives, Congress decided that 10,000 acres on the Muskingum River in the present state of Ohio would "be set apart and the property thereof be vested in the Moravian Brethren ... or a society of the said Brethren for civilizing the Indians and promoting Christianity".